 I soon learned that Daniel’s story was just one of the many faces of dire straits I was yet to meet.

 It finally dawned on me in a moment of reflection.
 This entire time I had been searching for an inspiring story about New Yorkers.
 A story I had already found.
 It was staring at me the whole entire time, I was just too blind to see it.
 It was a story of strength and resilience.
 A determination to never give up even when the odds are against you.
 Of survival and revival, the comeback of all comebacks.

-Seventeen years ago New York faced the worst terrorist attack ever on American soil.
+Seventeen years ago, New York faced the worst terrorist attack ever on American soil.
 There are no words in the written language that could ever describe the suffering of that day.
-Two thousand nine hundred and ninety six people died on 9/11.
+Two thousand nine hundred and ninety-six people died on 9/11.
 Many thousands more have died since due to the toxic exposure at ground zero.

 The people of New York City is what makes the city great.
 A place of opportunity and high energy, with a skyline that never disappoints.
-All the inspiration any one person could look for is in the survival and robustness of the people, and in the words of Daniel Simmons, “This is New York, anything can happen.”
+All the inspiration any one person could look for is in the survival and robustness of the people, and in the words of Daniel Simmons, “this is New York, anything can happen”.